qsnake/gpaw/doc/exercises/surface/surface.rst

 advantageous to put the repeated code into tool boxes.

-Python supports such tool boxes (in Python called modules): put any Python code into a file ``stuff.py`` then it may be used as tool box in other scripts, using the Python command: ``from stuff import thing``, where ``thing`` can be almost anything.
+Python supports such tool boxes (in Python called modules): put any Python code into a file ``stuff.py`` then it may be used as a tool box in other scripts, using the Python command: ``from stuff import thing``, where ``thing`` can be almost anything.
 When Python sees this line, it runs the file ``stuff.py`` (only the first time) and